tmcphillips/openrefine-provenance/2019-05-15 Exercise data model with a column name change.md

     % an array goes through a sequence of states represented as a singly-linked list state(state_id, array_id, previous_state_id).

-    % content gives the value of a cell at a specific state content(content_id, cell_id, state_id, value_id).
+    % a content fact gives the value of a cell at a specific state content(content_id, cell_id, state_id, value_id).

     % a value is stored as text so that the type of columns can change